Spontaneous scale symmetry breaking at high temperature: Time evolution of the fields

+One could assume temperature dependence as in equation (\ref{H(T)dep}), which indicates the radiation dominated era.
+Unfortunately, using temperature $T$ as a function of $H$ and assuming domination of only radiation does not provide plausible conditions to obtain desired results of final evolution of the fields, i.e. Higgs vev of order 250 GeV.
+Therefore, we assume that Hubble parameter $H$ has distinct contribution from the $\phi_i$ fields and radiation contribution can be neglected in such case.
+Such system is immersed in temperature which dependence is ruled by radiation:

-where $t_0$ is chosen to fit the initial eligible temperature of evolution $T_0$.
-During this epoch, the contribution of radiation to the Hubble parameter is less than about $10^{-10}$ GeV for temperatures below $10^4$ GeV.
-Therefore, we neglect this contribution and treat $H$ as an independent parameter ruled by the equations of motion (\ref{EOMS}).
+where $t_0$ is chosen to fit the initial eligible temperature of evolution $T_0 = 10^4$ GeV.
+We treat $H$ as an independent parameter ruled by the equations of motion (\ref{EOMSagain}) with temperature dependent potential (\ref{Tmodification}).

 In general, the mechanism of kinetic energy dissipation via cosmic friction is sensitive to the chosen coupling value $\lambda_1$ and to the initial value of the Hubble parameter.
-If the chosen value of $\lambda_1$ is too large in magnitude, the temperature-dependent contribution to the equation of motion gives the dilaton a large velocity so that the damping due to expansion is not sufficient and at low temperature the dilaton lands in the flat direction of the potential with a large velocity and moves away towards large field values, i.e. large mass scales.
-Example evolution with $\lambda_1=-10^{-2}$ is shown on Figure \ref{Evolutionplots_temperature_Lambda1-2}.
+If the chosen value of $\lambda_1$ is too large in magnitude, so the dilaton field is in thermal equilibrium, the temperature-dependent contribution to the equation of motion for $\phi_0$ destabilizes the system and it can't evolve to the desired state with $\phi_1$ vacuum expectation value 250 GeV.
+Example evolution with $\lambda_1=-10^{-6}$ is shown on Figure \ref{Evolutionplots_temperature_Lambda1-6}.